claudiusptolemy/ptolemy/README.md

 Our paper called
-[A Mathematical Method for Visualizing Ptolemy’s India in Modern GIS Tools](http://www.claudiusptolemy.org/AbshireGusevPapapanagiotouStafeyev_Corfu2015.pdf) explains our initial work in this area and has been accepted to [10th Jubilee Conference + Workshop "Digital Approaches to Cartographic Heritage](http://xeee.web.auth.gr/ICA-Heritage/Corfu_2015.htm) in Corfu, Greece.
+[A Mathematical Method for Visualizing Ptolemy’s India in Modern GIS Tools](http://www.claudiusptolemy.org/AbshireGusevPapapanagiotouStafeyev_Corfu2015.pdf) explains our initial work in this area and has been accepted to the upcoming
+[10th Jubilee Conference + Workshop "Digital Approaches to Cartographic Heritage](http://xeee.web.auth.gr/ICA-Heritage/Corfu_2015.htm) in Corfu, Greece.

 Also, note that most of the scripts reference data files that are not